What We’re About

 Great food is more than great taste.
 It is healthful, nutritious, and pleasurable.
 Great food satisfies the senses and the body, the emotions and the mind.
 It is part of a responsible food system that sustains you, the producers, and the craftspeople, restaurants, and stores who support their communities and respect the environment.

-We started La Quercia to create premium quality American prosciutto, then applied what we learned to other cuts of pork.
+La Quercia began with creating premium quality American prosciutto, then applied what we learned to other cuts of pork.
 Our appreciation for cured meats grew out of the three and a half years we lived in Parma, Italy, prosciutto's area of origin, where we saw how the careful treatment of fine materials resulted in an accessible, sublime and entirely regional cuisine.
 Our ambition to create our own prosciutto came from our desire to take the bounty that surrounds us in Iowa to its highest expression.
 We seek to contribute to the growth of premium artisan-made American foods by offering unique dry cured meats of the finest quality.

 Our Name